 Recent Stories:‘Duterte must stop cursing even without threat of plane crash’ 9 mins elapsed Raven-Symoné returns in ‘That’s So Raven’ spinoff 9 mins elapsed Maguindanao vice gov suspended over false SALN, to face perjury raps 10 mins elapsed PNP count back to zero at start of ‘Oplan Double Barrel Alpha’ 22 mins elapsed Countries OK world’s largest marine reserve in Antarctica 35 mins elapsed Lagman on reimposition of death penalty: A deadly Christmas gift 52 mins elapsed Court affirms raps vs Marine officers over missing P37M allowance 1 hour elapsed MMDA, Waze unite vs traffic 1 hour elapsed

 Complete stories on our Digital Edition newsstand for tablets, netbooks and mobile phones; 14-issue free trial.
 About to step out?
 Get breaking alerts on your mobile.phone.
 Text ON INQ BREAKING to 4467, for Globe, Smart and Sun subscribers in the Philippines.

 Disclaimer: The comments uploaded on this site do not necessarily represent or reflect the views of management and owner of INQUIRER.net.
 We reserve the right to exclude comments that we deem to be inconsistent with our editorial standards.

-Copyright © 2016, Inquirer Southern Luzon
+Copyright © 2016, INQUIRER.net

 To subscribe to the Philippine Daily Inquirer newspaper in the Philippines, call +63 2 896-6000 for Metro Manila and Metro Cebu or email your subscription request here.